 In other parts of the world, two Italian saints could readily qualify as the people’s favorite.
 St. Francis, founder of the Franciscans, is probably the most popular saint in much of the Euro-American world.
 St. Anthony of Padua, a later follower of Francis, is especially popular in many parts of the world.
 In Italy, though, both figures seem to have been eclipsed by the cult of a 20th-century Capuchin Franciscan, Padre Pio (1887-1968).
 A controversial and charismatic figure in his lifetime, this peasant-born ascetic had manifestations of the stigmata for decades, and was widely sought as a confessor and intercessor.
 He has been cited as a modern-day suffering Christ figure, a miracle worker extraordinaire and a man with paranormal capacities like prescience and bilocation.
 In his lifetime, he oversaw the foundation of a major hospital, and his cult completely transformed the area around the convent where he lived, making it a major pilgrimage site.

-Images of Padre Pio — sometimes multiple images — are to be found in many taxicabs and buses in Rome, and often as stickers on the back of cars.1 One student of the Padre Pio phenomenon claims that the vast majority of Italians he interviewed in 2000 owned some devotional image or object of Padre Pio, and goes so far as to call it “invasive” for its displacement of other Catholic cults in Italy.
+Images of Padre Pio—sometimes multiple images—are to be found in many taxicabs and buses in Rome, and often as stickers on the back of cars.1 One student of the Padre Pio phenomenon claims that the vast majority of Italians he interviewed in 2000 owned some devotional image or object of Padre Pio, and goes so far as to call it “invasive” for its displacement of other Catholic cults in Italy.
 Side altars in churches all around Italy have added pictures of Padre Pio, all of which seem to have candles, flowers, and offerings left there.
-Italy has thousands of Padre Pio prayer groups, and ethnologist Peter Jan Margry reports that a four-hour television film broadcast on two nights drew 42% and 50% of all Italian viewers — 12 and 14 million people — in 2000.2 Devotional literature about Padre Pio is ubiquitous, and the “Devoti di Padre Pio” even have a Facebook page with 732,000 “likes” as of July 2014.
+Italy has thousands of Padre Pio prayer groups, and ethnologist Peter Jan Margry reports that a four-hour television film broadcast on two nights drew 42% and 50% of all Italian viewers—12 and 14 million people—in 2000.2 Devotional literature about Padre Pio is ubiquitous, and the “Devoti di Padre Pio” even have a Facebook page with 1.1 million “likes” as of May 2021.

 Pope John Paul II, who had a long-time devotion to Padre Pio, canonized him in 2002.
 Long before then, however, Pio aroused the suspicions of Pope Pius XI and Pope John XXIII, who each ordered investigations.
 After a report in which the Franciscan psychologist Agostino Gemelli, founder of a famous clinic and a Catholic University, judged Pio to be psychologically troubled, Pope Pius XI prohibited Pio from public ministry for two years.
 There were repeated attempts to move or investigate him in subsequent years.3